Emanuel Molyneaux Hewlett: Legal activism

 Another issue with which Hewlett was engaged was interracial marriage.
-In 1890 he served as counsel in the cases of Tutty v.
+In 1890, he served as counsel in the cases of Tutty v.
 State of Georgia and Ward v.
 State of Georgia, which stemmed from the marriage of Charles Tutty, a white man, and Rosa Ward Tutty, a black woman.
 They were married in Washington, DC, but when they returned to their home in Georgia, where interracial marriage was illegal, they were arrested and convicted of fornication.
 On appeal, the question was whether they were committing fornication because they could not legally marry (the prosecution's argument), or incapable of doing so because they were married (the argument of Hewlett and his co-counsel Judge Parker Jordan).
 In both cases, the guilty verdict was upheld.
 Hewlett also addressed this issue in his role as justice of the peace.
 In 1902, he officiated at the wedding of Julia Johnson and George Wilson from Baltimore, who came to Washington and were married in his court because their home state of Maryland prohibited interracial marriage.

-In 1915, Hewlett was involved with a class-action reparations case filed by Cornelius J. Jones on behalf of a group of former slaves, asserting ownership of $68 million paid in taxes on cotton produced using slave labor between 1859 and 1868.
-Jones and the case became the target of harassment from the United States Treasury Department and the Post Office in the fall of 1915.
+In 1915, Hewlett was tangentially involved with Johnson v.
+McAdoo, a class-action lawsuit filed by Cornelius J. Jones on behalf of a group of former slaves which asserted ownership of $68 million paid in taxes on cotton produced using slave labor between 1859 and 1868.
+Jones and the case became the target of harassment from the United States Treasury Department and the Post Office beginning in the fall of 1915.
 In November, Hewlett publicly declared that he "sees no merit in the suit" and was withdrawing from the case.
+In January 1917, when Jones was on trial for federal charges of mail fraud stemming from his work on the case, Hewlett testified that he had originally signed the bill in equity submitting the case to the district court in Washington, D.C., because Jones, who was not a resident of the District, needed a local representative to do so.